dvho/magic8ball/README.md

 _________________________

 #### How to Use
 Magic 8 Ball loads instantly in any browser.
-Ask your question and tap or click Magic 8 Ball to discharge your energy and cause it to smolder.
+Ask your question and tap or click Magic 8 Ball to discharge energy and cause it to smolder.
 Its wisdom will be unlocked and you'll learn your fate.
 _________________________

 #### Features